byegates/Algorithms/Solutions/660 Cheapest Flights Within K Stops.md

 So it's going to be something like below:

 ## Time Complexity
+O((n-1)!/(n-2-k)!), for each node, we can have max n-1 flights from it, which create n - 1 node at first level of recursion tree;
+at next level, each node can have n - 1 flights taking off (without going back as we de-dup), so its factorial complexity, but we only go down k+1 level

 ## Space Complexity
+O(k+1), height of recursion tree
 ## DFS Code
 Below will pass on LaiCode, can't pass on LeetCode (Time Limit Exceeded).
 ```java